Externism

 Later Cimrman elaborated the theory in more detail, as Cimrmanologists found out when reading Albert Einstein's correspondence.
 He proposed that even other objects in our world do not exist in the way it is usually thought of.
 In fact, an object is located in a place where we think it is not, and it is not in the place where we consider it to be.
 For example, if you take a piece of chalk, the chalk forms a huge mass all around itself, where the chalk may be, with a small bubble inside, where the chalk is definitely not.

 Albert Einstein considered the theory to be "funny", which Cimrmanologists read as an expression of admiration.
 However, he had some objections as well.
-"As a physicist, I have to point out that it makes no difference if you call an object 'emptiness' and the emptiness 'object'," he wrote, "It is just ping-pong with words."
+He wrote, "As a physicist, I have to point out that it makes no difference if you call an object 'emptiness' and the emptiness 'object'.
+It is just ping-pong with words."

 Cimrman's rival in the field of philosophy was F. C. Bohlen (another fictitious philosopher).
 He owned a pharmacy and was known for using exceptionally rude language.
 According to this vulgar materialist (which also means "pharmacist" in Czech), the truth is the basic principle of our knowledge.
 At the beginning of the learning process, the truth is inaccurate and we make it more precise.
 Finally, we know everything.

 Cimrman stated that at the beginning of every learning process, our knowledge is formed by a mistake, which is precise, and we must refute it.
 Finally, we know nothing.
 Despite this, Cimrman cannot be considered to be agnostic or nihilist.
 On the contrary, he sees the learning process positively as a process of disproving the initial mistake.
 Thus, we can finally stand face-to-face with the Universe, having our head clear and empty.